-One of the most obvious and dramatic signs that your dog is sick is vomiting.
+Just like us humans, dogs can get an upset stomach once in a while.
 It’s common for dogs to snack on things they shouldn’t – like that dead frog out in the yard or those tasty chunks in the cat’s litter box – and this can naturally lead to some digestive upset.
 But if your dog’s vomiting lasts for more than 24 hours, or is accompanied by other symptoms such as abdominal pain, fever, loss of appetite, or diarrhea, it could be a sign that your dog is sick, and needs to see a vet.
+Vomiting is especially concerning if you notice anything other than food – like blood or bits of foreign material like plastic or cloth in the vomit.
+Unproductive retching – when your dog tries to vomit but can’t produce anything at all – is often a sign of an emergency situation and should be addressed immediately.
+If you’re concerned, take your dog to your vet or the local emergency hospital right away.

 Most dogs experience a little diarrhea at some point in their lives, but some cases can be more severe than others.
-Diarrhea can be caused by dozens of different conditions, including parasites, infections, dietary indiscretion, or even cancer.
+Diarrhea in dogs can be caused by dozens of different conditions, including parasites, infections, dietary indiscretion, or even cancer.
 Most cases of diarrhea resolve on their own in 24-48 hours.
 If your dog’s diarrhea is persistent, profuse, or bloody, then you should see a veterinarian right away.
 Your vet may ask you to bring along a sample of the diarrhea, which can be used to test for parasites and some other illnesses if necessary.
-For more advice find out how to help a dog with diarrhea.
+Once the underlying cause of your dog’s diarrhea is diagnosed, your vet will be able to prescribe appropriate treatment to help clear up the diarrhea and get your dog feeling his best again.
+For more advice, find out how to help a dog with diarrhea.

 3. Loss of appetite

 Some dogs are naturally picky eaters, but others never miss a meal.
 If your dog suddenly loses interest in the best dog food that he usually wolfs down, it could be a sign that he’s feeling sick.
-Nausea, abdominal pain, or just general malaise can all make a dog less inclined to eat.
+A loss of appetite is even more concerning when it is accompanied by other symptoms such as nausea, fever, lethargy, or pain, all of which can make your dog less inclined to start eating again.
 The longer your dog goes without eating, the more likely it is that other problems will develop, so it’s important to stay on top of changes in appetite.
+If your dog has missed more than one or two meals, then it’s time to see your veterinarian for help.
 Our article 11 Things to check when your dog is not eating has some further tips to help.

 4. Accidents in the house

-If a previously housebroken dog suddenly starts having accidents in the house, many pet owners are quick to dismiss the problem as bad behavior or “acting out”.
-But having accidents is often one of the first signs of a urinary tract infection or other medical problem.
+It’s normal for a new puppy to have a few accidents in the house during the potty training process.
+But if a previously well-trained adult suddenly starts urinating or defecating in the house, this is often a sign of a medical problem such as a urinary tract infection, bladder stones, or other underlying illness.
 Accidents in the house may also be accompanied by other symptoms, such as straining to urinate or blood in the urine.
+It is particularly important to monitor your pet for signs of urinary blockage, such as straining to urinate without producing any urine, abdominal pain, and lethargy.
+If your pet is having urinary symptoms, see your vet right away.
 Your vet will likely ask you to bring in a sample of your pet’s urine, which will be evaluated for bacteria, crystals, and other signs of urinary tract disease.

 5. Itching, scratching, and licking

 Skin conditions are one of the most common reasons dogs go to the veterinary clinic every year.
 Frequent scratching, licking, hair loss, and rashes are all signs that your dog may have a problem.
-While it may be tempting to try to treat your dog with over-the-counter products or home remedies, these methods rarely work because they do not address the underlying cause of the itch.
+While it may be tempting to try to treat your dog’s dermatology issues with over-the-counter products or home remedies, these methods rarely work because they do not address the underlying cause of the itch.
 Problems like common allergies in dogs, parasites, or skin infections must be appropriately treated by your veterinarian to fully improve, so it’s important to seek medical attention sooner rather than later.
+Your veterinarian will perform a full physical examination, and will likely perform some diagnostic testing such as a skin scraping or taking samples of your pet’s skin.
+Your pet will likely be sent home with medications such as antibiotics, steroids, allergy medications, or anti-parasitics to help treat the root cause of the itch, which should make him much more comfortable.

 6. Changes in drinking and urination habits